PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 18:38:56
+Last updated: 2024-04-02 18:40:04
-Random Quote: Honesty is the best policy. - Benjamin Franklin
+Random Quote: Obstacles are those frightful things you see when you take your eyes off your goal. - Henry Ford